-A lot of businesses and people are questioning as to how they can improve rankings of their site with BERT in place.
+A lot of businesses and people are questioning as to how they can improve rankings of their site with the recent Google algorithm update, BERT in place.

 Being an experienced player in this industry, what we have realized is that you cannot form a concrete strategy for it, and even Google says that there’s no defined way to optimize for BERT.

 Its core function is to better understand the searcher’s intent while they type queries in natural language.

 A positive aspect for SEOs and content marketers is that they will not be worried about writing for keywords or machines for that matter.

 Write great content for humans who are real and who’ll search real queries.

 Here’s what Google has to say:

 Google sees billions of searches every day from which 15% of queries are fresh.
 When people come to search, they haven’t formulated a query with the right words or spelling.